jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

 >
 >{: .small-space}
 >
-> The command to directly connect to an existing and known workspace (should not be used in this lab) is:
+> The command to directly connect to an existing and known workspace is:
 >
 >  `Connect-HPEGL -Credential $credentials -Workspace "My_workspace_name"`